Shared state

 You should not try to circumvent this issue by spawning the task in a way that does not require it to be Send, because if Tokio suspends your task at an .await while the task is holding the lock, some other task may be scheduled to run on the same thread, and this other task may also try to lock that mutex, which would result in a deadlock as the task waiting to lock the mutex would prevent the task holding the mutex from releasing the mutex.

-We will discuss some approaches to fix the error message below:
+We will discuss some approaches to avoid these issues below:

 Restructure your code to not hold the lock across an .await